LTUC/amman-dotnet-401d2/Curriculum/Class29/Facilitator/README.md

    in front of the class.
 1. [Add Roles to a user](./roles.md) - 45 minutes
 1. [Custom claim based policy](./policies.md) - 1 hour
 1. Remind students this is the *this is the end of Sprint 1*.
-The following assingments will be due to close out Sprint 1:
+The following assignments will be due to close out Sprint 1:
     1. Sprint 1 submission (review the rubric with the class)
     2. Peer Review for Sprint 1 (review the assignment requirements)